alessiomason/gestionale/README.md

 - Optional
 	- `PORT`: the port on which the server has to be served; defaults to `3001` if absent.

+#### Client environment variables
+The client too requires an environment variable, to specify the URL of the server.
+If the client is run locally, the environment variable can be omitted (as the code defaults to consider the server located at `http://localhost:3000`).
+Otherwise, the `REACT_APP_BASE_URL` environment variable is needed.
+If the client is served throught the server, the environment variable has to be specified amongst the other varibales for the server.

 ---